 The Draw Pattern You Need to Accept

-Most golfers panic when they feel this.
-They’ll do one of three thingsโ€”all wrong:
+Most golfers panic when they feel this, thinking they’re going to hit the ball dead right.
+They’ll do one of three things:

-1. Come over the top to swing straight at the target.
+- Come over the top to swing straight at the target.

-2. Flip their wrists through impact to square the face.
+- Flip their wrists through impact to square the face.

-3. Fall back onto their trail side to “help” the ball straight.
+- Fall back onto their trail side to “help” the ball straight.

-Turn-Down Release (What Great Ball-Strikers Do With Their Wrists)
+What Great Ball-Strikers Do With Their Wrists

 Practice drill: Hold a club out in front of you.
-Move your hands forward so the face points right.
+Push your hands forward and watch the face open to the right.
 Now rotate your lead wrist downward until the face squares up.
 That’s the feeling you need through impact.
+Start with small chips and build from there.

 Trail Side Support (The Missing Piece)